ojlamb/jekyll-now/consulting.md

 permalink: /consulting/
 ---

 Is your organization working with large geospatial data, analysis, visualization or mapping?
-These big and complex datasets can be challenging and mapping software is expensive.
-I have been working in the geospatial field for over 5 years and I understand the many pitfalls that are present when dealing with spatial data and software.
+These big and complex datasets can be challenging to work with and mapping software is expensive.
+I have been in the geospatial field for over 5 years and I understand the many pitfalls that are present when dealing with spatial data and software.
 I have the experience and skillset to help you build and scale geospatial web mapping applications.
 Lets start the conversation [mail@ojlamb.com](mailto:mail@ojlamb.com).

 Geospatial Software:
 * Mapbox Ecosystem: mapbox-gl, mapbox.js, studio, upload api